hmblair/cmuts/README.md

 See `cmuts --help` for more runtime options.

 The output file will contain two datasets, called "mutations" and "insertions".
 The former is of shape $`n \times l \times 4 \times 5`$, with dimension 2 specifying the original base and dimension 3 the mutated base.
-Here, deletions are considered a deletion and are in the final row of the array.
+Here, deletions are considered a mutation and are in the final row of the array.
 The latter is of shape $`n \times l \times 4`$, with the final dimension denoting the type of the inserted base.